dask/dask-blog/_posts/2019-08-09-pairwise-distance.md

 ```

 To start out, one might leverage a distance implementation from the highly
 optimized SciPy library.
-This is quick and can be dropped with relatively
+This is quick and can be employed with relatively
 little effort as long as one's data fits what the function expects.
-So one
+Consequently one
 might end up with an implementation like this.

 ```python